Instructions for Completing the

 Preparing the Annual Report & Important On-line Submission Notes

 · Back-up documentation is NOT to be submitted with the Annual Report.
-Please keep all documentation supporting the data submitted in the Annual Report on file with the school’s copy of the Annual Report.
+Please keep all documentation supporting the data submitted on file with the school’s copy of the Annual Report.
 The enrollment and outcomes information collected in the Annual Report enables the Commission to analyze trends in post-secondary career education and evaluate the performance of accredited institutions relative to graduation, employment, and licensure rates.
 As a means to test the validity and accuracy of these data, each year the Commission tests and validates a portion of the Annual Reports received and uses a third-party auditor to verify reported employment data.

 · In order to submit the report, the “complete” box must be checked for the Annual Report section and each Program Enrollment Summary, Graduation & Employment Chart, and/or Retention Chart.

-2023 ANNUAL REPORT
+2025 ANNUAL REPORT

 To log on to the Annual Report, enter your username and password and select LOGON.